mongoose4791/gog-receipts/.junie/guidelines.md

 - ESM considerations: Use import from 'node:test' and 'node:assert/strict'.
 Do not use require().
 - Isolation from user config: For any test that touches the on-disk config, set up a temporary config home so tests do not read/write the real user profile.
 Example pattern from src/gog-login/gog-login.test.js:
   - Create a temp directory with fs.mkdtempSync.
-  - Override process.env.XDG_CONFIG_HOME and process.env.APPDATA for the duration of the test.
+  - Override process.env.XDG_CONFIG_HOME for the duration of the test.
   - Cleanup the directory after the test using fs.rmSync(..., { recursive: true, force: true }).
 - No real network: Stub globalThis.fetch in tests to return deterministic responses.
 Example used in loginFlow tests returns a 200 with a JSON payload for token exchange.
 - Puppeteer: Do not launch Chromium in unit tests.
 The receipt download flow should be structured to make side effects injectable/mocked.
 Where unavoidable, gate code paths behind feature flags and do not execute those in unit tests.